The Language

 Expression syntax

-There are only three kinds of expressions: atomic expressions, which are either a variable or a constant; function calls, which are either in function call form or infix form; and functional expressions.
+There are only three kinds of expressions: atomic expressions, which are either a variable or a constant; function calls, which are either in (prefix) function call form or infix form; and functional expressions.

 Constants and variables

-An operator name is a sequence of printing (currently ASCII) characters that are not letters or digits, brackets, braces, parentheses, colon (":") or (".").
+An infix operator name is a sequence of printing (currently ASCII) characters that are not letters or digits, brackets, braces, parentheses, colon (":"), “~”, or (".").

 Operators and infix

-Constants named as operators are treated as infix operators, and infix expressions are parsed according to their precedence.
+Except as noted, constants named as operators are treated as infix operators, and infix expressions are parsed according to their precedence.

 The precedences of Prooftoys infix operators in order from lowest to highest, in the input syntax, are: